Best daily deals

 Internally, we see some big changes.
 The Mi Band 7 Pro adds built-in GPS functionality over connected GPS, making it a more independent training partner for runners and trekkers.
 The Mi Band 7 Pro and Mi Band 7 share several fitness tracking features, including heart rate tracking, all-day SpO2 monitoring, 117 sports modes, and sleep monitoring.

 There are a few caveats, though.
 For those who prefer using Zepp Life, the Smart Band 7 Pro is only compatible with Mi Fitness.
 Additionally, the NFC touted as standard is only available on Chinese models.
-During our review, we also felt the Smart Band 7 Pro’s sleep tracking could use some fine-tuning.
+During our review, we also felt the Smart Band 7 Pro’s sleep tracking could be fine-tuned.

 Overall, the Smart Band 7 Pro is not the mouth-watering prospect it seemed on paper.
 Unlike the Mi Band models, it’s not a must-have, especially if you don’t require built-in GPS for runs and cycles.
 For most people, the standard Mi Band 7 will do just fine.